 Back home, Sturt collapses on hearing of Lore's fate.
 Nicholas, knowing he will be asked to provide evidence, decides to record a dream and see what it will reveal of Ferreira's involvement.
 Evelyn, who has an obscure desire to protect Ferreira, doubles Nicholas's dose of sleeping powder, and puts the dream recorder in her father's room, hoping it will record an innocent dream which will indict nobody.

 She watches it as soon as it is recorded.
 It provides a sort of three-level interpretation of recent events.
 In the dream, her father, Sturt, is walking along a beach.
 He stops at a pool.
 Running under the surface of the water is a sort of air-tunnel, and Lore is trapped in it.
 Below are a series of shadow-images of Lore which present different views of her predicament.
 In one shadow-image, she is walking along a forest path — this is the Lore that Nicholas met in his dreams.
 Below that is another shadow-image of Lore, in which she is standing by a river's edge — this shadow level is the everyday waking world.
 In it, Ferreira appears, threatens Lore with his revolver but leaves, whereupon Lore throws herself into the river.
-In the "forest" shadow-image, however, Ferreira murders Lore.
-At "water-tunnel" level, he appears not as a person but as a dark tunnel-orifice.
+In the "forest" shadow-image, Lore throws herself into the water after she's overcome by terror when Ferreira leaves.
+At "water-tunnel" level, Ferreira appears not as a person but as a dark tunnel-orifice.
 Confronted with this, Lore reaches up and climbs out of the pool.
-So, in one interpretation, Ferreira has killed Lore; in another, he was merely the conduit by which she freed herself.
 In the main dream world (on the beach), two white horses appear, one ridden by Nicholas.
 Lore mounts the other horse, and the two gallop towards the sea.
 The horses start to fly, and the dream ends.